postmanlabs/labs-docs/src/pages/docs/api-governance/api-testing/security-warnings.md

 Issue description | Possible fix
 --- | ---
-The response body looks like it contains sensitive information.
+The response body looks like it has sensitive information.
 An attacker could use this information to steal other users’ identities or perform fraudulent financial transactions.
 This also violates payment card industry (PCI) security standards and most organizational compliance policies. | Trim sensitive information from the response.

 ### Private IP exposure

 Issue description | Possible fix
 --- | ---
-The HTTP response body contains a private IP address (such as 10.x.x.x, 172.x.x.x, 192.168.x.x).
+There is a private IP address (such as `10.x.x.x`, `172.x.x.x`, `192.168.x.x`) in the HTTP response body.
 An attacker could use this information to target internal systems. | Remove the private IP address from the HTTP response body.
 For comments, use JSP, ASP, or PHP comments instead of HTML or JavaScript comments, which can be seen by client browsers.

 ### Information exposure in URL